rafaelgm/Octavim/README.md

 - `ctrl+return`: runs the current cell (works in normal and insert mode)
 - `f9`: runs the selected text (in visual mode)
 - `f5`: runs the entire file

+`NOTE:` I strongly recommend to keep only the command window open on Octave, or else there is a chance your commands will be sent to somewhere else (like the Octave editor, if it's open).

 ## How does it work